All Eyes on Me (Bo Burnham song): Composition

-The song begins with the sound of an disembodied applause (not present in the single version) as Burnham begins the chorus, with a digitally lowered voice, which consists of Burnham telling his "audience" to put their hands up and get out of their seats, displaying his desperation for attention which he hasn't gotten thanks to the pandemic.
+The song begins with the sound of a disembodied applause (not present in the single version) as Burnham begins the chorus, with a digitally lowered voice, which consists of Burnham telling his "audience" to put their hands up and get out of their seats, displaying his desperation for attention which he hasn't gotten thanks to the pandemic.
 While also asking them to "pray for me", which according to research scholar Quentin Stuckey, could represent a splitting in Bo's character between the need for attention and the desperation for help or divine intervention as a result of performing alone for so long.
 This contrasts with "Can't Handle This" from his previous special Make Happy, in which he displays dissatisfaction that he needs to perform.
-The song contains a one minute, twenty second spoken interlude, which is cut in the single version.
+The song contains a one-minute, twenty second spoken interlude, which is cut in the single version.
 In it, Burnham talks about his decision to stop doing live shows after suffering from panic attacks while touring for what. and Make Happy.
 He eventually reveals that he intended to begin performing live again, but that it had to be put on hold due to the start of the COVID-19 pandemic.